TheIcyColdPenguin/Mandelbrot-Set/README.md

-# Mandelbrot Set
+# The Mandelbrot Set

 I'm Vinayak Vineeth, and this is my submission for the Mathematics Art integration project.
+The math concept used in the project is the topic of complex numbers

 <img src="readme-assets/img-1.png"/>